 Funds for BGS fellowships derive from a variety of University and extramural sources.
-Students are generally supported by a training grant and/or a University fellowship during the first two years of study and by a training grant and/or faculty research grant resources during the dissertation phase.
-Some students apply for and receive individual extramural fellowships from organizations such as the National Science Foundation or the National Institutes of Health.
+Students are generally supported by a University fellowship during the first two years of study and by an external fellowship, institutional training grant and/or faculty research grant resources during the dissertation phase.
+Many students apply for and receive individual extramural fellowships from organizations such as the National Science Foundation and the National Institutes of Health.
 Students are expected to abide by the conditions of their funding source.
-For example, students appointed to a training grant must complete the required documentation and participate in site visits relating to the grant, and students who receive multi-year individual extramural fellowships must prepare and submit annual renewal materials.
+For example, students appointed to a training grant must complete the required documentation and activities relating to the grant, and students who receive multi-year individual extramural fellowships must prepare and submit annual renewal materials.